 A unit or 'subject' is the actual class you'll attend in the process of completing a course.

 Most courses have a mixture of compulsory 'core' units that you need to take and optional elective units that you can choose to take based on your area of interest, expertise or experience.

 Each unit is worth a set amount of study credits based on the amount of time you study.
 Generally, 1 credit is equal to 1 hour of study per week.

 Applicants for this course will need to have met the academic requirements and prerequisites for this course outlined below.

-Applicants with a cognate (same discipline) Australian Bachelor Degree (AQF7) not more than 10 years old and with a weighted average mark in all level 3 units of 70% (Distinction); as well as the completion of an APAC accredited major in psychology, will be considered for admission to the course.
+Applicants with a cognate (same discipline) Australian Bachelor Degree (AQF7) and with a minimum third-year weighted average mark (WAM) of 70%; as well as the completion of an APAC-accredited major in psychology, will be considered for admission to the course.
 Equivalence of international degrees to an accredited 3-year sequence in psychology in Australia must be formally assessed and confirmed by the Australian Psychological Society (APS).